Marc Carroll: Universal Music/Evangeline Recorded Works/High Noon Recordings

 Carroll signed to Universal Music in 1999 and recorded his first solo album, Ten of Swords later that year.
 3 singles were released in Ireland only.
 Carroll played all of the instruments himself as well as taking on co-production duties with longtime recording partner, Adi Winman.
 Former Smiths Guitarist, Craig Gannon played on several tracks.
 Gannon also toured the album with Carroll across the UK and Japan in 2002.
 The album featured Andrew Stidman, drummer of UK rock band, The Wildhearts on one song.
 The album was hampered by further record company problems.
 The UK label refused to release the record.
 In an interview with The Irish Times in 2005 Carroll said, "Sometimes record companies will sign you up so no-one else can, and that happened to me.
-I was left dangling at Universal for two years of my life so I had no hesitation in saying goodbye.
-I live and breathe Music.
-I don't know anything else."
+I was left dangling at Universal for two years of my life so I had no hesitation in saying goodbye."
 The Irish division of Universal pressed the album and sent it to media but it was withdrawn a week before its scheduled release date.
 Legendary UK A&R figure, Andrew Lauder eventually released the album on his Evangeline label in 2002 and the record was met with critical acclaim with UK music magazine Uncut awarding it a 4 star review and calling it "One of the finest debuts of recent times."

 The album received mainly positive critical feedback.
 Mojo magazine's review of the album stated "A soul full of Simon & Garfunkel, The Byrds and The Buzzcocks...he could move to Nashville and become a millionaire."
 The Village Voice in New York said "He sounds like a jacked up Wilco."
 Ireland's Hot Press ran a poor review under the heading "Blunt Sword" and criticised Carroll's version of the traditional song "Row the Boat Ashore", noting that its inclusion was a "blunder of Spinal Tap proportions, it's not funny and it's not clever."
 The Independent wrote "His dealings with the record industry are fast becoming stuff of legend but he delivers a wide range of musical goods with palpable passion."
 The Irish Times in an interview with Carroll in 2005 wrote that "those who skipped over 'Row The Boat Ashore' on Ten of Swords and worried about the inclusion of 'On Raglan Road' on All Wrongs Reversed were missing the point and the music."
 The cover of the album is a homage to the infamous bootleg label, 'Trade Mark of Quality'.
 The album title came from a Bob Dylan 10 LP Bootleg set of the same name.
 The Japanese edition of the album included two bonus tracks and was issued in a red sleeve.
 It was reissued again with different packaging by High Noon Recordings in 2006.
 In 2014 One Little Indian released a remastered and expanded edition of Ten of Swords as part of a comprehensive overhaul of Carroll's back catalogue.